 Schuh S, Freedman S, Coates A, Allen U, Parkin PC, Stephens D, Ungar W, DaSilva Z, Willan AR.
 Effect of oximetry on hospitalization in bronchiolitis: a randomized clinical trial.
 JAMA.
 2014 Aug 20;312(7):712-8. doi: 10.1001/jama.2014.8637.

-These were infants presenting with bronchiolitis to a tertiary paediatric emergency department over a five year period.
+They were infants presenting with bronchiolitis to a tertiary paediatric emergency department over a five-year period.
 They had to have saturations of 88% or higher to be included.